CPVazquez/CS6343Linear/Workflows/WF2/Components/C1/README.md

 ## Description

-Upon receiving a order request, this component validates the received order against the `pizza-order` jsonschema.
-If the `pizza-order` is valid, then the order will be passed to the next component in the workflow.
-If the `pizza-order` is invalid, then the request is rejected by this component.
+Upon receiving a `pizza-order` request, this component validates the received order request against the `pizza-order` jsonschema (pizza-order.schema.json).
+If the request is a valid `pizza-order`, then the request will be sent to the next component in the workflow, if one exists.
+If the request is determined to be invalid, then the request is rejected by this component and removed from the workflow.

 ## Setup